 - Begin creating a new assignment.

-- Select Enable Anonymous Grading.
+- In the Submission Anonymization section, select Enable Anonymous Grading.

 - Don’t forget, you can come back to the assignment settings and turn off anonymous grading if you need to.

 After you create the assignment, you will notice that the Email column and student name field is no longer visible on any page within the assignment workflow.
 The Upload Submission button on the Manage Submissions page has also been disabled.